sindresorhus/eslint-plugin-unicorn/docs/rules/no-abusive-eslint-disable.md

-# Enforce specifying exact rules to disable in `eslint-disable` comments
+# Enforce specifying rules to disable in `eslint-disable` comments

 This rule enforces you to specify the rules you want to disable when using `eslint-disable` or `eslint-disable-line` comments.